-As you can see, search terms by default search all attributes of songs.
+By default, a search term will match any of a handful of common attributes of songs.
 (They're also implicitly joined by ANDs: a track must match all criteria in order to match the query.)
 To narrow a search term to a particular metadata field, just put the field before the term, separated by a: character.
 So album:bird only looks for bird in the "album" field of your songs.
 (Need to know more?
 Queries will answer all your questions.)

-The beet list command has another useful option worth mentioning, -a, which searches for albums instead of songs:
+The beet list command also has an -a option, which searches for albums instead of songs:

-'''

-$ beet ls -a forever
+''' $ beet ls -a forever

 Bon Iver - For Emma, Forever Ago

-Freezepop - Freezepop Forever
+Freezepop - Freezepop Forever '''

-'''